 Out of nowhere you’re attacked by a bigger, hooded person.
 He hits you from behind, not like that matters because you weren’t paying attention to begin with.
 You fall to the ground, and in an attempt to defend yourself, you pull out your pistol, point it at the bad guy, and pull the trigger.

 At first, the big man is visibly shaken, but once he realizes that nothing happened when you pulled the trigger, he took your gun, pulls the slide back, and points it back at you.

 Before we move on to the psychophysiology and what your body goes through in a gunfight, let’s analyze a few things about Mr. Dog Walker, here.
 Where did he go wrong in his failed attempt at self-defense?

 His first issue is a lack of situational awareness.
 Many attacks can be prevented, but only if you’re aware of your surroundings.
-I just got back from SHOT Show and was without a car the entire time I was there.
+This past SHOT Show, for example, I was without a car the entire time I was there.

 My hotel was 1.2 miles away from the Convention Center, and I walked each way.
 Each time I walked, I passed by some questionable people.
 Some of them spoke to me, some did not.
 On my last night there, someone tried to start a fight with me–accusing me of touching his stuff (he did not use the word “stuff” but I want to keep this family friendly).

 Always taking in my surroundings and watching their movement to see if they would attempt something, my head remained on a swivel.

 Thankfully, nothing bad happened because I remained aware of my surroundings.